Rate Sheet Terms and Conditions

 (ii) must be in writing in the English language;

-(iii) subject to clause 9.3 (b), must be marked for the attention of the person identified in the Details section of these Terms and Conditions in relation to that party or if the party has notified otherwise, then marked for the attention of the relevant person last notified; and
+(iii) subject to clause 9.3 (b), must be marked for the attention of the person identified in the Details section of this Agreement in relation to that party or if the party has notified otherwise, then marked for the attention of the relevant person last notified; and

-(iv) must be left at the address of the addressee, or sent by email to the email address of the addressee which is specified in these Terms and Conditions or, if the addressee notifies another address or email address, then to that address or email address (as applicable).
+(iv) must be left at the address of the addressee, or sent by email to the email address of the addressee which is specified in this Agreement or, if the addressee notifies another address or email address, then to that address or email address (as applicable).

 (b) Communications sent by email:

 (i) need not be marked for attention in the way stated in clause 9.3 (a) (iii).
 However, the email must state the first and last name of the sender; and